L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-Recall that there is a symmetry between $H_{ij,1}$ and $H_{i,m-i-j,1}$.
-Conjecture 0.2.4 is proved for the simple cases (a) $i=0$; (b) $j=0$ ([GL], 9.12); (c) $i=m-2$, $j=1$ ([ELS]); in all these cases $\ga=1$, and most likely for $n=1$ these are (up to the symmetry) the only cases having $\ga=1$.
+Recall that there is a symmetry between $H_{i\g j,21}(m)$ and $H_{i,m-i-\g j,21}(m)$.
+Further, Conjecture 0.2.4 is proved for the simple cases (a) $i=0$, see (10.5); (b) $\g j=0$ ([GL16], 9.12); (c) $i=m-2$, $\g j=1$ ([ELS]); in all these cases $\vk=1$, and most likely for $n=1$ these are (up to the symmetry) the only cases having $\vk=1$.
 These cases are omitted.
+Hence, the table covers (for $n=1)$ all cases for $m\le6$, and all cases for $m=7$, $i\le2$.
+Existence of $\vk$ shows that Conjecture 0.2.4 is true for these cases.

+We got the below results using computer-assistant calculations.
+We used Magma computer system in order to find values of $\vk$.
+The Magma system has an option permitting to determine whether a polynomial $\g H\in \n C[x_1,\dots,x_n]$ belongs to an ideal $I\subset \n C[x_1,\dots,x_n]$, or not.
+To define an ideal $I$, Magma system requieres to input its set of generators as a $\n C[x_1,\dots,x_n]$-module.

+For simplicity, we did not use cycles (one program for all entries of Table A1), but we wrote Magma operators separately for consecutive entries (there are only 15 cases, it is more rapidly to input data separately for all these cases than to write a quadruple cycle program).
+Namely, for all combinations of $m, \ i, \ \g j, \ \vk$ of lines of A1 (15 combinations of $m, \ i, \ \g j$) we inputted the corresponding polynomials $D(m,i')$ (where $0\le i'\le i$) which are generators of an ideal, and the polynomial $H_{i\g j,21}^\vk$.
+The program replied whether $H_{i\g j,21}^\vk$ belongs to $<D(m,0),\dots,D(m,i)>$, or not.
+For the last case $m=7$, $i=3$, $\g j=1$, $\vk=6$ the calculation took too much time, so we do not know the answer.

-We see that within the limits of the table the value of $\ga$ does not depend on $j$, except the above simple cases.
-Particularly, we can conjecture that for $n=1$, $i=1$, $\forall \ m$, $\forall \ j\ne 0, \ m-1$ we have $\ga=2$.
+We see that within the limits of the table the value of $\vk$ does not depend on $\g j$, except the above simple cases.
+Particularly, we can conjecture that for $n=1$, $i=1$, $\forall \ m$, $\forall \ \g j\ne 0, \ m-1$ we have $\vk=2$.